Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * Default: 0
     * *Returns* \
       [Result](#result)
-        * S = unordered collection of asset labels (String) \
+        * S = A collection of asset labels (String) \
           The asset labels associated with this application and specified account.
-See the [structure of the asset label](#structure-of-an-asset-label) for more information.
+See the [structure of an asset label](#structure-of-an-asset-label) for more information.
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * The specified account does not exist within this application in the wallet.
             * An I/O or database error that is unrelated to the parameters passed by the caller.

 * ``` getAddressByAssetLabel ``` \
-  Get the addresses in an account containing spendable assets specified by the asset label, optionally specifying the underlying account.
+  Get the addresses in an account containing spendable asset boxes specified by the asset label, optionally specifying the underlying account.
 Return these addresses with the associated [boxes](#box).
     * *Parameters*
         * ``` assetLabel ``` \
           The asset label used to fetch the addresses and boxes.
-See the [structure of the asset label](#structure-of-an-asset-label) for more information.
+See the [structure of an asset label](#structure-of-an-asset-label) for more information.
             * Type: String
             * Optional: no
         * ``` quantity ``` \